 Here is what you'll need:

-- Fabric Dye in Red, Fuchsia (to mix and get the perfect shade of watermelon) & Dark Green to emulate the rind.
+- Fabric Dye in red, fuchsia (to mix and get the perfect shade of watermelon) & and dark green to emulate the rind.
 Get the RIT dye on Amazon here.

 - Two large bowls or buckets

 - Warm water

 - Start by mixing 1/4 bottle of Red & 1/4 Bottle of Fuchsia Dye to 3 gallons of warm water (the dye will set in quicker with hotter water)